BOLIVIA Linda Java Washed Dry Fermentation WDXBoliviaLindaJavaWDX250g

 Known as ‘Bolivia Linda’ or ‘Beautiful Bolivia’, over the years, this name was shortened to Bolinda, and it is now one of the larger settlements in the area.

-Coffee production in Bolivia is very.
+Coffee production in Bolivia is very low compared to other origins.
 Pedro began his journey in coffee by working with small producers in Caranavi, building a wet mill to process their coffee and educating producers to selectively handpick their cherries.
 He also started to process small micro-lots from each of the producers and because of the unique combination of heirloom varieties, rich soil and incredibly high altitudes, the results were outstanding.
 Pedro has planted several varieties on this farm, including San Bernardo, Caturra and Java.

 Despite increased international recognition for its quality, coffee production in Bolivia began to rapidly decline over a very short period of time for many reasons.
 Some farmers switched to other crops - such as illegal plants - because the crop provide a high annual income all year around.
 There are those still growing coffee and their production are also declining as a result of aging coffee plantations, old fashioned farming and fermenting techniques and non nursing of trees which leads to decline.